Cyber Security

 Understanding the Financial Impact of Cyber Threats

 The staggering financial consequences of cyber threats on small enterprises emphasize the cost of cybersecurity for small business.
 In 2025, the cost of cybersecurity for small business is expected to be between $120,000 and $1.24 million due to an average data breach.
-This figure includes direct expenses like recovery efforts and legal fees, as well as indirect costs such as lost revenue and diminished customer trust.
+This figure includes like recovery efforts and legal fees, as well as indirect costs such as lost revenue and diminished customer trust.
 Alarmingly, 60% of small enterprises that suffer a cyberattack are forced to close within six months due to the financial burden.

 These statistics underscore the urgent need for small businesses to consider the cost of cybersecurity for small business when investing in robust measures.
 By taking proactive steps to safeguard their operations, they can mitigate the risk of significant financial losses and protect their future.
 Cybersecurity isn't just an IT issue; it's a critical business imperative that demands attention and action.